JClarke-96/eng84_devops_AWS/README.md

 #### Microservices
 Arranged an application as a collection of loosely coupled services.
 Fine-grained and lightweight protocols.

+### AWS info
+#### VPC
+Virtual Private Cloud allows you to launch AWS resources in an isolated virtual network, such as EC2 instances.

+#### Security Group
+Security group acts as a virtual firewall for an EC2 instance to control incoming and outgoing traffic.

+#### Subnet
+A subnet is a logical subdivision of an IP network

+#### Route Tables
+Contains a set of rules called routes which are used to determine where network traffic from a subnet or gateway is directed.

+#### Internet Gateway
+Provide a target in VPC route tables for internet-routable traffic and perform network address translation (NAT) for instances that have a public IPv4 address

+#### NACL
+A Network ACL controlls traffic to or from a subnet according to inbound and outbound rules.
+Additional network level security

 ## Cloud computing
 ### Create an AWS server
 #### Create VPC & Internet Gateway